hamooo90/CinemaTicket/README.md

 # CinemaTicket
- Cinema ticket booking application written in java and using JavaFx for user interface. this application uses sqlite database to store booked ticket and user authentication
+ Cinema ticket booking application written in java and using JavaFx for user interface. this application uses sqlite database to store booked ticket data and user authentication.

 ## Screenshot